facebookresearch/dora/README.md

 The main benefit from Dora is the ability to handle arbitarily complex grid searches.
 Each *grid* is defined by a grid file, inside a `grids` package (i.e. `mycode.grids.my_grid`).
-The grid file defines an `explore` function, decorated by an `Explorer` class.
+The grid file defines an `explorer` function, decorated by an `Explorer` class.
 The `Explorer` class defines various metadata, in particular on which metrics to display when calling the grid command.
-The `explore` function takes a `dora.Launcher` as an argument, and should repeatidly call it to schedule experiments.
+The `explorer` function takes a `dora.Launcher` as an argument, and should repeatidly call it to schedule experiments.

 Here is an example of grid search file, for instance `mycode.grids.mygrid`.